John Browne, Baron Browne of Madingley: Early life and education

 At the suggestion of his father, Browne joined BP as an apprentice in 1966 while still at university.
 He remained with the corporation throughout his career.

 Between 1969 and 1983, he held a variety of exploration and production posts in Anchorage, Alaska, New York, San Francisco, London and Canada.
 In 1984 he became group treasurer and chief executive of BP Finance International.
 In April 1986, he took up the position of executive vice president and chief financial officer of Standard Oil of Ohio in Cleveland, Ohio.
 In 1987, following the BP/Standard merger, in addition to his position as executive vice president and chief financial officer of BP America, he was appointed chief executive officer of Standard Oil Production Company.
 In 1989, he became managing director and chief executive officer of BP Exploration based in London.
 In September 1991, he joined BP's board as a managing director.

 He was appointed group chief executive on 10 June 1995 after the British government sold its last remaining stake in the company.
 Following the merger of BP and Amoco, he became group chief executive of the combined group on 31 December 1998 and served until 1 May 2007.
 He was one of the most highly paid executives in the UK, with a remuneration package of approximately £5.7 million in 2004.

 From 1997, Browne sought to re-brand BP.
 The company linked itself in its corporate communications with green issues by the overt link of its BP initials with the phrase "Beyond Petroleum".
 Browne stated that the right to self-determination was crucial for people everywhere, and that he saw his company's mission as to find ways to meet current needs without excessive harm to the environment, while developing future, more sustainable sources of energy.
 He promised that BP would reduce its own CO2 emissions by 10% by 2010, a target which was achieved nine years ahead of schedule.

-An investigation of the fatal explosion at BP's Texas City, Texas, plant on 23 March 2005 that killed 15 workers and injured more than 170 others, resulted in fines and awards being given out for breaches in its health and safety regime.